dilpz/Auto-IP-address-redactor-for-text-files/README.md

-- 👋 Hi, I’m @dilpz I'm a complete beginner to coding!
+- 👋 Hi, I’m @dilpz I'm a complete beginner to coding as of June 2022 !
+I'm self studying python inbetween work tasks.
-- 👀 I’m currently dabbling with python to automate my day job and to kill boredom
+- 👀 Check out my code and tell me how to improve it!

-check my code tell a noob how

 <!---